balaji1974/python-and-machinelearning/MachineLearning/README.md

 Your next goal will be making sure the outputs are aligned with your problem definition and if they meet your evaluation metric.

-The 3 set approach to data: Split data into 3 sets -> Training Set (70% to 80% data) -> Validation Set (10% to 15% data) -> Testing Set (10% to 15% data)

 Tuning and improving a model
 ----------------------------